TWLOPA/aurix-demo/README.md

 ## About This Project

-This project was built as part of an application for the Forward Deployed Strategist (FDS) role at ElevenLabs.
-The FDS role requires a combination of technical implementation skills, customer understanding, solution architecture, and clear communication.
+This project was built as a demonstration of Forward Deployed Strategist capabilities.
+The role requires a combination of technical implementation skills, customer understanding, solution architecture, and clear communication.

 Aurix demonstrates these competencies: